This job is sometimes referred to by alternative titles

 Paramedics working in air rescue may require postgraduate qualifications.

-- AUT website - information about the Bachelor of Health Science (Paramedicine)
+- AUT website - information on Bachelor of Health Science (Paramedicine)

 - University of Otago website - information on Postgraduate Certificate in Health Sciences

-- Whitireia Community Polytechnic website - information about the Bachelor of Health Sciences (Paramedic)
+- Whitireia New Zealand website - information on Bachelor of Health Sciences (Paramedic)

 NCEA Level 3 is required to enter tertiary training.
-Useful subjects include biology, chemistry and English.
+Useful subjects include biology, chemistry, health and English.

 Paramedics need to be: